zijianhuang/openapiclientgen/README.md

 	public bool DecorateDataModelWithDataContract { get; set; }

 	/// <summary>
-	/// Deserialize enum to strng.
+	/// Serialize enum to strng.
 For C#, effective if DecorateDataModelWithDataContract is true, and the enum type is decorated by [JsonConverter(typeof(Newtonsoft.Json.Converters.StringEnumConverter))].
 For TypeScript, the output is string enums.
 	/// </summary>
 	public bool EnumToString { get; set; }